simp/simp-doc/docs/changelogs/latest.rst

 * Removed experimental v1 data since it is no longer used.
 * Removed partial v2 data sets.
 * Added v2 data for the non-SIMP ``puppet-yum`` module.
+* Added confinement on modules and facts to SIMP Compliance Engine.

 pupmod-simp-deferred_resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^